NewCenturyParty/21st_Century_Act/21st_Century_Act/07_Part_VII_Democratic_Renewal.md

         (iii) Civic Participation;

-        (iv) Public Engagement on Social Media Platforms.
+        (iv) Public Engagement on Social Media Platforms;

-        (v) AI or Other Machine Engagement on Social Media Platforms.
+        (v) AI or Other Machine Engagement on Social Media Platforms;

         (vi) Voting Access and Update;